aaditya29/DNAgnosis/explanation.md

 Nucleotides are connected by covalent bonds to form a long chain, creating the structure of DNA or RNA.
 The sequence of these nucleotides encodes genetic information.

 - **Base pairs:** DNA is double stranded, and the strands are held together by nucleotides pairing up.
 A pairs to T, and G pairs to C.<br>

-  The reason the model works with single ACGT strings instead of pairs, is that they are always complementary anyways.
-A always pair to T, G always pair to C.
+> The reason the model works with single ACGT strings instead of pairs, is that they are always complementary i.e. A always pair to T, G always pair to C.

+## About Evo2 Model

+Evo 2 is a genomic foundation model capable of generalist prediction and design tasks across DNA, RNA, and proteins.
+It uses a frontier deep learning architecture to enable modeling of biological sequences at single-nucleotide resolution with near-linear scaling of compute and memory relative to context length.
+Evo 2 is trained with 40 billion parameters and 1 megabase context length on over 9 trillion nucleotides of diverse eukaryotic and prokaryotic genomes. <br>
+**For example:** ATGCATGC -> ATGGCTA